ssegma/LectureNoteCrawler/README.md

 Get all LectureNotes by Url!

-How to compile it without eclipse
+How to compile it in console
 --------------------------------------

 ```sh